Myron (duo)

 Myron is a Swiss pop-rock duo based singing in English language and made up of lead singer Emanuel "Manu" Gut (also widely known by his stage name Manu-L) and songwriter, guitarist and bass player Chris Haffner.
 The two met while working as studio musicians and they formed the band in 2003, in Basel, Switzerland.
 The band signed with Columbia Records of Sony BMG in 2007, and has released four albums and a number of singles that charted in Switzerland, with the single "One Step Closer" being their biggest hit.
 The duo's sound is primarily soft contemporary rock with a definite melodic twist, and soul and pop/country influences.
-The duo that performs its concerts with a full live band including drummer, guitarist and keyboardist is signed to the Columbia Records label, part of Sony Music Entertainment.
+The duo performs their concerts with a full live band including drummer, guitarist and keyboardist.

 The band's vocalist has also developed a successful solo singing career in collaboration with a number of producers, primarily with Swiss record producer Remady with whom he has a number of charting hits internationally.